kiosk-exchange/kiosk/docs/intro/kiosk-market-token.md

 On the test network version of Kiosk, one of the first products available is Ether (ETH).
 This means you can effectively convert your `Kiosk Market Token` back to Ether at any time.
 We plan to do something similar when we launch on the main network to give holders confidence that this new token has a [book value](https://en.wikipedia.org/wiki/Book_value).

-In the future, holders of `Kiosk Market Token` will be able to vote on upgrades to the Kiosk protocol contracts using some form of [decentralized governance](https://en.wikipedia.org/wiki/Decentralized_autonomous_organization).
+In a future release, holders of `Kiosk Market Token` will be able to vote on upgrades to the Kiosk protocol contracts using some form of [decentralized governance](https://en.wikipedia.org/wiki/Decentralized_autonomous_organization).

 `Kiosk Market Token` will have a fixed supply to benefit early adopters and the Kiosk developers through price appreciation.
 This also ensures that Kiosk can exist as an open-source protocol that charges no transaction fee.
 With the blockchain, the monetary nature of the protocol *is the business model*.